metisvela/sailtrack/README.md

 The following are the modules that have been developed for the SailTrack system, follow the link to open the module's repository:

-* [SailTrack Core](https://github.com/metis-vela-unipd/sailtrack-core): central module, it manages connections and gathers data.
+* [SailTrack Core](https://github.com/metis-vela-unipd/sailtrack-core): Central module, it manages connections and gathers data.
-* [SailTrack Radio](https://github.com/metis-vela-unipd/sailtrack-radio): module for getting GPS data and for transmitting data to the ground base station.
+* [SailTrack Radio](https://github.com/metis-vela-unipd/sailtrack-radio): Module for getting GPS data and for transmitting data to the ground base station.
-* [SailTrack IMU](https://github.com/metis-vela-unipd/sailtrack-imu): module for getting combined orientation and acceleration data of the boat.
+* [SailTrack IMU](https://github.com/metis-vela-unipd/sailtrack-imu): Module for getting combined orientation and acceleration data of the boat.
-* [SailTrack Monitor](https://github.com/metis-vela-unipd/sailtrack-monitor): on board monitor for visualizing real time data for the crew.
+* [SailTrack Monitor](https://github.com/metis-vela-unipd/sailtrack-monitor): On board monitor for visualizing real time data for the crew.
-* [SailTrack Strain](https://github.com/metis-vela-unipd/sailtrack-strain): module for measuring the forces acting on the boat maneuvers.
+* [SailTrack Strain](https://github.com/metis-vela-unipd/sailtrack-strain): Module for measuring the forces acting on the boat maneuvers.
-* [SailTrack Wind](https://github.com/metis-vela-unipd/sailtrack-wind): module for getting wind data, such as direction and intensity.
+* [SailTrack Wind](https://github.com/metis-vela-unipd/sailtrack-wind): Module for getting wind data, such as direction and intensity.
-* [SailTrack Ground](https://github.com/metis-vela-unipd/sailtrack-ground): ground station for getting real-time data from the boat.
+* [SailTrack Ground](https://github.com/metis-vela-unipd/sailtrack-ground): Ground station for getting real-time data from the boat.

 ![modules-image](Assets/Modules%20Image.jpg)